Nobscussett Property Owners Association

 on the beautiful shores of Cape Cod Bay

-Summer 2024 is now a memory; welcome to the Fall-Winter season.
+Spring 2025 is now upon us ... and summer is within sight!
 Please watch the NPOA website and our occasional enewsletters for the latest news, events, and updates.

-The deadline for dues payments was July 1, but if you missed your payment, you may still renew your membership for the remainder of the year ahead (through June 30, 2024).
+The deadline for dues payments for the 2025-26 membership year is July 1, and you may begin making your payments at anytime.
 You can pay online, by check, or in person.
 Get all the details on our Membership page.

 Summer Activities, and More!

-We held a number of well-attended members’ activities during Summer 2024.
-Check the Events page for a sampling of what we offered, then watch for emails about plans for a few fall and winter activities.
-Meanwhile, using the results of our recent activities survey, the NPOA Board is already looking ahead to plan Summer 2025 events.
+We will hold a number of members’ activities during Summer 2025.
+Check the Events page for a sampling of what we plan to offer.
 Stay tuned!

 If you would like to help organize, host, or contribute to any of these activities, please contact board members Meghan Sullivan, Tom Byrne, or Sue Masterson.